-As we gear up to kick off the Fall semester with fabulous workshops, consultations, lectures, and funding opportunities, we at the CDH wanted to give you the chance to meet some of our graduate students.
+As we gear up to kick off the Spring semester with fabulous workshops, consultations, lectures, and funding opportunities, we at the CDH wanted to give you the chance to meet our two new graduate assistants.
 Read their guest blog posts below to learn more about their research and what led them to work with the CDH, and be sure to look for them around campus!

 What are annotations?
 How do you annotate texts, and what does that say about how you read?